Online & Telephone Orders:

 Carrier Partners Service Updates:

 DPD: Contact-free delivery is now standard and customers will not be asked to sign handheld units.
 With this new process, you will still get the full track and trace functionality, giving complete visibility of all your parcels.
-DPD launched a new text notification on 19/03/2020, which will inform the receiver if their parcel has been delayed as a result of Coronavirus.
+DPD launched a text notification which will inform the receiver if their parcel has been delayed as a result of Coronavirus.

 ROYAL MAIL: Along with all other carriers, Royal Mail is advising as standard that POD's will not be obtained in an attempt to reduce contact and further risk to their employees and the public.